-3. Mix the reaction mix thoroughly, and dispense appropriate volumes into PCR tubes, PCR capillaries, or the wells of a PCR plate.
+3. Mix the reaction mix thoroughly, and dispense appropriate volumes into PCR capillaries.

-Note: Keep the tubes, capillaries, or plate cooled.
+Note: Keep the capillaries cooled.

-4. Add template RNA (≤100 ng) to the individual PCR tubes, capillaries, or wells.
+4. Add template RNA (≤ 100 ng/20 μl reaction) to the individual PCR capillaries.

-Note: Keep the tubes, capillaries, or plate cooled until the real-time cycler is programmed.
+Note: Keep the capillaries cooled until the real-time cycler is programmed.

-5. Program the real-time cycler according to Table 18 (page 39).
+Program the real-time cycler according to Table 21 (page 44).
+If performing UNG pretreatment, keep the samples cooled for at least 5 min.